Career Services: For Students & Alumni

 HOW DO I FIND AN INTERNSHIP?

 GGU Careers has many internship opportunities, both for-credit and not-for-credit.
 You can also create your own internship by networking with employers.
-You can also make an appointment with a Career Consulting to discuss your internship search by logging into GGU Careers and clicking on the Career Consulting Appointments shortcut on the right hand side of the page.
+You can also make an appointment with a Career Consultant to discuss your internship search on GGU Careers.

 HOW DO I REGISTER FOR AN INTERNSHIP?